Requirements to get up to $7,000 for the Earned Income Tax Credit Refund

 Below are the requirements to receive the Earned Income Tax Credit in the United States:

-EITC refunds will begin to be issued until the end of February.
-The exact date will depend on the moment the taxpayer made their declaration.
+EITC refunds do not begin to be issued until the end of February by law.
+However, the exact date will depend on the moment the taxpayer made their declaration.